rudyhuyn/xUIBinding/README.md

 <img class="alignnone size-large wp-image-6884" src="http://www.rudyhuyn.com/blog/wp-content/uploads/2018/03/Capture-1024x173.png" alt="" width="640" height="108" />

 # Usage
-In your ViewModel, first includes:
+In your ViewModel, first include:
 `using Huyn.CrossUIBinding;`

 then modify the properties you want to share between windows to use: